An official website of the United States government

 Foreword from Chief of Naval Operations Adm.
 Mike & Linda Gilday

 This WIN project has two purposes: to collectively honor Navy ‘firsts,’ women - who have been the first in some way: been the first women in their community to do a particular job, or to do it in a unique way.
 They are women who are still contemporary in their fields today, and those who joined the Navy a decade ago.
 Each of the women has served with honor and fortitude; they have sacrificed in uniform and in the civilian ranks, and sometimes both!
-The second primary purpose of this effort is to inspire others, both young schoolchildren and women who’ve already started their naval careers.
+The second primary purpose of this effort is to inspire others, both young schoolchildren and women who’ve already started their naval careers, as well as young boys and men alike.
 There is nothing like seeing someone who looks like yourself in a position you aspire to, to know that you can do it too!

-We worked with the Naval History and Heritage Command to create this display and this e-book.
-Now, with the help of a group we’re calling the ‘WIN Founders Group,’ we are exploring additional ways to grow this project and mentor others.
-If you know women who’ve contributed to the Navy- we want to know who they are!
-Send your recommendations to cno_pao_staff@us.navy.mil.
+A huge thank you to the CNO public affairs team for keeping records and nominations for all the ladies represented here.
+Without their leadership, this project would not be possible.
+With the help of a group we’re calling the ‘WIN Founders Group,’ we are exploring additional ways to grow this project and mentor others.
+If you know women who’ve contributed to the Navy-we want to know who they are!
+Send your recommendations to: cno_pao_staff@us.navy.mil.

-We know this is a small representation of Navy Women’s accomplishments, but I know you will enjoy reading about them.
-We have hopes that this group will grow tremendously over the years, and will inspire everyone about the power of diversity.
+We know this is a small representation of Navy Women’s accomplishments, but I know you will enjoy reading these highlights.
+We have hopes this group will grow tremendously over the years, and will inspire everyone about the power of diversity.

 Linda Gilday